Join Our Holiday VIP List

 Herbs and Dietary Supplements.
 This review listed several pain-relieving supplements that have been fairly well-researched: Devil’s claw, curcumin, capsaicin, white willow bark), and Boswellia.

 Prayer & Meditation.
-Several mind-body interventions can alter how your brain processes pain, thereby reducing your perception of pain, plus ramping up production of the body’s supply of natural painkillers.
+Several mind-body interventions can alter how your brain processes pain, thereby reducing your perception of pain, plus ramping up the production of the body’s supply of natural painkillers.
 Common therapies include prayer, Bible reading and meditation, guided imagery, and the “moving meditations” like yoga, Tai Chi, and qi gong.

 As easy topical applications, essential oils for pain relief can complement a holistic, natural approach to minimizing your suffering and giving you your life back!
 Oils and methods chosen might vary based on the kind of pain and the part of the painful condition you wish to address.